 It has been a question that has been asked many times by people, yet society cannot provide a correct definition everyone agrees with.
-However, at Cassiobury Court we are inclined to follow scientific proof that drug addiction is a disease.
-Just like pulmonary diseases, cardiovascular diseases and other illnesses.
+However, at Cassiobury Court we are inclined to follow scientific proof and the views of the National Institute on Drug Abuse who have confirmed that drug addiction is a disease.
+This puts it in the same category as pulmonary diseases, cardiovascular diseases and other illnesses.

 Drug addiction is a mental and physical condition, that is triggered by repeated drug use.
 Most drugs affect certain parts of your brain that regulate your emotions and feelings.
 An example is cocaine.
 Cocaine is a drug that manipulates the dopamine regulation in your brain – It makes you feel happy, careless and most importantly, euphoric and self-confident.
 That feeling that is caused by an increase in dopamine is addictive itself as your reward system in the brain keeps seeking that feeling of happiness